Interracial marriage in the United States: Black and White

-Historically, mixed-race offspring of black and white people such as mulattos and quadroons were often denominated to whichever race was the minority, an example of the "one-drop rule", as a way to maintain the racial hierarchy.
+Historically, mixed-race offspring of black and white people such as mulattos and quadroons were often denominated to whichever race had the lower status, an example of the "one-drop rule", as a way to maintain the racial hierarchy.
 When slavery was legal, most mixed children came from an African American mother and white father.
 Relations between an African American man and white woman were deeply frowned upon, often due to the frequent portrayal of the men as sexual dangers.
 (By the 1970s, intermarriages flipped to be more common between a white woman and African American man).
 Once slavery was abolished, intermarriage was more common among higher educated and more affluent African Americans.
 There became a balance between racial prestige and socioeconomic prestige in intermarriages.
 Intermarriage between African Americans and whites was seen as the ultimate objective of integrationism.
 They believed these intermarriages were the solution to racism and discrimination.

-The 1960 and 1970 censuses showed that interracial marriage between black people and white people was least likely to occur in the South and most likely to occur in the West, specifically the West coast.
+The 1960 and 1970 censuses showed that interracial marriage between black people and white people was least likely to occur in the South and most likely to occur in the West, specifically the West Coast.
 In the 1960 census, 0.8% of black women and 0.6% of black men in the South were married to a white person.
 Ten years later, 0.5% of black women and 0.5% of black men in the South were married to a white person.
 By contrast, in the western U.S., 1.6% of black women and 2.1% of black men had white spouses in the 1960 census; the comparable figures in the 1970 census were 1.6% of black women and 4.9% of black men.
 In the 1980 census, the percentage of black men in the western U.S. in interracial marriages had increased to 16.5%.
 However, in 2020, births between blacks and whites were much more common in the South than other regions with approximately half occurring there and were least common in the West due to the low black percentage.

 Native American and Asian

 Filipino Americans have frequently married Native American and Alaskan Native people.
 In the 17th century, when Filipinos were under Spanish rule, the Spanish colonists ensured a Filipino trade between the Philippines and the Americas.
 When the Mexicans revolted against the Spanish, the Filipinos first escaped into Mexico, then traveled to Louisiana, where the exclusively male Filipinos married Native American women.
 In the 1920s, Filipino American communities of workers also grew in Alaska, and Filipino American men married Alaskan Native women.
-On the west coast, Filipino Americans married Native American women in Bainbridge Island, Washington.
+On the West Coast, Filipino Americans married Native American women in Bainbridge Island, Washington.